 |4th||Aura of purity, Mordenkainen’s private sanctum|

-With a boosted Dexterity score and so many options for swift movement, the Rogue class is a natural choice for halfling players.
-A lightfoot halfling is the obvious subrace choice here, but imagine what a Rogue could do with a ghostwise halfling’s silent speech ability.
+With a boosted Dexterity score and so many options for swift movement, the DnD Rogue class is a natural choice for Halfling players.
+A Lightfoot Halfling is the obvious subrace choice here, but imagine what a Rogue could do with a Ghostwise Halfling’s silent speech ability.

-The Bard class is also a strong contender, depending on what subrace you choose.
-A lightfoot halfling’s extra Charisma or a stout halfling’s Constitution boost would both add to this build, and the Mark of Hospitality subrace has many bard-like abilities.
+The Bard 5E class is also a strong contender, depending on what subrace you choose.
+A Lightfoot Halfling’s extra Charisma or a Stout Halfling’s Constitution boost would both add to this build, and the Mark of Hospitality subrace has many Bard-like abilities.
 Plus, being able to hide when you can’t talk your way out of a situation is very helpful.

-If you’re after a more magical character, halflings make decent Sorcerers and Warlocks.
-You might even consider becoming a Blood Hunter if you choose a stout halfling for the Constitution boost.
-Certain classes also work quite nicely with the Cleric and Druid classes – particularly lotudsen halflings and the Mark of Healing halflings.
+You might even consider becoming a DnD Blood Hunter if you choose a Stout Halfling for the Constitution boost.
+Certain subraces also work quite nicely with the Cleric 5E and Druid 5E classes – particularly Lotudsen Halflings and the Mark of Healing Halflings.

-With so many subraces offering Wisdom bonuses, you might also consider using your Wisdom and Dexterity skills to become a Monk – but halflings aren’t naturally the biggest damage dealers.
-A Ranger might also seem to have the right DnD stats for this race, but a halfling’s size means they’re not able to use many of the Ranger’s signature weapons.
+With so many subraces offering Wisdom bonuses, you might also consider using your Wisdom and Dexterity skills to become a Monk 5E.
+A DnD Ranger also seems to have the right DnD stats for this race, but a Halfling’s size means they’re not able to use as many of the Ranger’s signature weapons.